wp-plugins/w4-post-list/readme.txt

 * Removed: Posts with categories, Only categories.

 Happy using this Plugin ?
-Please Vote !!
-Your vote really makes the difference.
+Please rate !!

 == Installation ==